Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Discussion

 \section{Discussion}

 The aim of this study is twofold: On the one hand, we want to make the self-organized spatio-temporally coordinated ciliary beat patterns as well as the self-organized fluid transport across multiciliated epithelia plausible.
 We suggest that the cooperation among ciliated cells emerges from locally interacting oscillating cilia bundles belonging to different ciliated cells.
 As our goal was to keep our model as simple as possible, we present a virtual self-cleaning epithelium model based on symmetrically interacting two-state actuators, which we formulate in terms of an adaptive boolean network.
-In the framework of adaptive boolean networks the ciliated cells represent the nodes of the network and discrete mucus droplets establish the local interactions and therefore the network's topology.
+In the framework of adaptive boolean networks the oscillatory motion of ciliated cells can be represented by ``blinking nodes'' and discrete mucus droplets establish the local interactions and therefore the network's topology.
 In Sec.\ref{sec:coevolution} we demonstrate the coevolution of the network's state and its topology, which is a characteristic property of adaptivity and represents the self-organized coevolution of ciliary beating patterns and associated fluid transport.
 On the other hand, we report our insights to our system's dynamics we gained by conducting parameter studies.
-In the following we discuss the observed effects of the update scheme, the boundary conditions and the amount of unciliated cells on the dynamics of our network model and how these effects may relate to real mucociliary systems.
+In the following we discuss the observed effects of the update scheme, the boundary conditions and the amount of unciliated cells on the dynamics of our network model.